 This Creamy Garlic Chicken is smothered in a rich and flavorful gravy that’s easy to make in a single skillet.
 Caramelized garlic cloves add the perfect balance of gourmet flavor.
 There is plenty of savory sauce to serve over mashed potatoes with roasted green beans.
 You have just found your new favorite meal!

-A white plate with Creamy Garlic Chicken next to mashed potatoes and green beans.
+A white plate with Creamy Garlic Chicken, Mashed Potatoes, Green Beans, and Gravy.

 Creamy Garlic Chicken